aa-it-vasa/IOT2023-labs/lab1_instructions.md

 ### For both Turku and Vaasa

 Once the hardware is setup, open the Sketch `mqtt_unsecure` available from the Lab1 folder.

-Note that there is a different folder for Vaasa (you need to rename this folder from `mqtt_unsecure_vaasa` to `mqtt_unsecure` for it to open properly in ArduinoIDE.
+**Note that if you are doing the labs in Vaasa**, we are using another thermistor and the code for the function `getTemp()` is different.
+Therefore, there is a different folder for Vaasa, and you need to rename this folder from `mqtt_unsecure_vaasa` to `mqtt_unsecure` for it to open properly in ArduinoIDE.

 Have a look at the code and understand what it does before uploading the code.
 Change the content of the variable _group = "MyGroup"_
 Use the provided WiFi username and password if needed (check the defined variable from the .h header file).
 Remember to check the ArduinoMqttClient library and WiFiNINA libraries (Tools->manage Library) were installed.

-**Note that if you are doing the labs in Vaasa**, we are using another thermistor and the code for the function `getTemp()` is different.

 Compile the code and upload it to the board.